Pandinosaurus/mstrimas.github.io/_source/2016-02-26-rstudio-cloud-1.rmd

 ---
 layout: post
-title: RStudio in the Cloud with Amazon Web Services
+title: RStudio in the Cloud I: Amazon Web Services
 published: true
 excerpt: >
   How to quickly get a cloud-based, GIS-ready instance of RStudio Server running on Amazon